syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI functionalities.md

 ### TDI Header Renaming Support

-To enable the functionality of editing the TDI document header when double click on Document header at runtime, set the property **EnableDocumentTabHeaderEdit** of the DockingManager as **True**.
+To enable the functionality of editing the TDI document header when you double click the document header at runtime, set the property **EnableDocumentTabHeaderEdit** of the DockingManager as **True**.
 By default, its value is **False**.

 {% highlight xml %}